-Niklas Widell – Standardization Manager at Ericsson AB, and Maria Lingemark – Senior Test Engineer at Ericsson shed light on the company’s adoption of DPDK.
+Niklas Widell – Standardization Manager at Ericsson AB, and Maria Lingemark – Senior Software Engineer at Ericsson shed light on the company’s adoption of DPDK.
 Maria, who has been involved in evaluating and utilizing DPDK since 2016, emphasizes the need for high-speed packet processing and the ability to split packet flows into multiple parallel streams.
 DPDK’s Event Dev implementation has been instrumental in achieving these goals, enabling Ericsson to process a large number of packets per second while maintaining the flexibility to distribute packet processing across multiple steps.

 Transitioning from Specialized Hardware

 Before incorporating DPDK, Ericsson relied on proprietary ASIC hardware to handle packet processing.
 However, the company recognized the need to shift toward more readily deployable commercial off-the-shelf (COTS) hardware solutions.
 DPDK played a crucial role in enabling Ericsson to transition from specialized hardware to a more versatile and scalable environment, reducing the reliance on custom solutions and increasing the reach of their offerings to a broader customer base.